ChrisBaidoo/ChrisBaidoo/README.md

 **ChrisBaidoo/ChrisBaidoo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 #### Im a Frontend Developer with Digital Marketing background and love for everything Tech.
 I am a big fan of Javascript, React and Node.
-As a hobby, I like solving coding challenges on codewars, reading, hitting the gym, and a long time ago, playing American football